TomeIDK/Discord-Movie-Bot/README.md

 # Discord Movie Bot
- A discord bot to add or remove movies and to show the list of movies made with [discord.js](https://discord.js.org).
+ A discord bot to add or remove movies and to show the list of movies made with [discord.js](https://discord.js.org) and [Node.js](https://nodejs.org/en).

  ## Commands
  ### /movies